xn-sakina/usagi/README.md

 # USAGI

-Easy avatar image cropper and previewer for SNS
+Easy avatar image cropper and previewer for SNS on mobile

-**Recommended for mobile**
+**Recommended usage on mobile**

 ### Usage